mykeura/Minimalist-Beetroot-Juice/README.md

 # Minimalist Beetroot Juice 🍇

-The official Minimalist Betroot Juice theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Beetroot Juice, designed for a serene and elegant browsing experience.
+The official Minimalist Beetroot Juice theme for Chromium-based browsers.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Beetroot Juice, creating a serene and focused browsing experience.

 ![Minimalist Beetroot Juice Theme Preview](images/preview.png)